TAP-GGC/MACK/README.md

 ## 🎓 Advisors
 * Dr. Cengiz Gunay
 * Dr. Rahaf Barakat
+## 📃 Description
+MACK is a student-led initiative that introduces participants to emerging technologies through the creation of personalized digital business cards.
+Using NFC chips, students can easily share key information such as academic background, personal interests, work or project experiences, future goals, and preferred social media platforms.
+Designed for 6th grade through college students, this project empowers users to enhance their digital presence and networking skills in a hands-on, creative way.
+By combining accessibility with innovation, MACK provides a modern solution for building and sharing digital identities.

 ## 📝 Publications:
 1. [CCSC:SE Abstract](/documents/CCSC:SE_Abstract.md)
 2. CREATE Symposium Poster, Nov 11th (in-person) and 12th (online) from 2-3:15pm, GGC.